Travel To Mauritania

 Day 1 – Nouadhibou

-- Our Mauritania tours begins in Nouadhibou city, the country’s second largest city and economic centre.
+- Start in Nouadhibou city, the country’s second largest city and economic centre.

 - Head to the Atlantic ocean at Cape Blanc – a peninsula that is shared between Mauritania and Western Sahara.
 This was where the Spanish expanded their fishing presence from the Canary islands onto the African continent.
 It is also possible to spot the Mediterranean monk seal colony here and plenty of bird colonies.